 Note: This information contains potentially sensitive data.
 Please be careful with where you post it.
 Do not post it in the WordPress support forums.

 How can I edit an existing Template Mapping in WordPress?

 From the Template Mappings area of the GatherContent-WordPress plugin, click 'Edit' against the Template Mapping you want to update.

 Does the plugin work with ACF (Advanced Custom Fields)?

-The GatherContent WordPress plugin does not 'officially' support ACF (Advanced Custom Fields), although it is generally usable with ACF.
+The GatherContent WordPress plugin does not 'officially' support ACF (Advanced Custom Fields), although it is generally used with ACF.
 We can provide you with guidance on ACF queries, however, we aren't able to directly assist you with troubleshooting any issues you encounter.

 Guidance on using ACF with the GatherContent plugin

-When selecting the 'Custom Fields' field type on the Template Mapping screen in the GatherContent plugin, you can either choose an existing custom field name from the cached list, or manually type in a new one.
+When selecting the 'Custom Fields' field type on the Template Mapping screen in the GatherContent plugin, you can either choose an existing custom field name from the cached list or manually type in a new one.
 The cached list shows field names that exist in the database.
 If you've used a custom field name previously but have not saved any content to it, it won't appear in the cached list to choose from.